-The damping factor (DF) of a power amplifier is inversely related to its output impedance (Zout).
+The damping factor (DF) of a power amplifier can be measured by the PWR Output Impedance test.
+DF is inversely related to its output impedance (Zout).
 It is technically defined as the ratio of the load impedance to the amplifier output impedance.
 In practice, on specification sheets it is always specified as the ratio of 8 Ω to the amplifier output impedance.
 Here the output impedance of the amplifier will be determined by measuring amplifier gain with and without an 8- Ω load.
 With the impedance data, the software will calculate and plot DF.

 It is crucial that the load resistor be non-inductive and no more than 2 feet from the amplifier output terminals for this impedance measurement technique to be reasonably accurate for frequencies above 1 kHz.
 Stray inductance of as little as 1 μ H will adversely affect the reported DF.